grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 [//]: # (### Hemi comes up with a plan)

-[//]: # (--- EDITED TO HERE ---)

-[//]: # (----- invisible character break)

 Around mid-afternoon Hemi joined Percy on the bridge of the sail.
-Bastian had been sent off for much-needed rest, and Gregory was temporarily covering sonar for Hemi, who needed a break to clear his mind after the endless streams of noise.
-Hemi would have asked Cassandra to cover for him, but there was no way to know how Percy would react if she found Cassandra back at the sonar station.
+Bastian had been sent off for much-needed rest, and Gregory was temporarily covering sonar for Hemi, who needed a break to clear his mind after the endless, numbing noise.
+Hemi would have asked Cassandra to cover for him, but there was no way to know how Percy would react if she found Cassandra returned to the sonar station.

 Percy was squinting into binoculars as she scanned around the horizon.
 She was unused to the brightness of the ocean under high daylight.

-She heard Hemi's heavy step up off the ladder onto the bridge, but she did not look away from the horizon while she spoke to him.
+She heard Hemi's heavy step from the ladder onto the bridge, but she did not look away from the horizon while she spoke to him.
 "We have to make a move.
 The surface is an unnatural place for a submarine to hide.
 They are going to fucking find us eventually."

 "Having charted their search pattern, I agree.
-They are following an extremely systematic course, and that suggests to me that sub commander has high confidence that he will find us eventually.
-And is willing to take the time to do it."
+They are following an extremely systematic course, and that suggests to me that sub commander has high confidence that he will find us eventually --- and is willing to take the time to do it."

-"We need to end this.
-We can't fucking run and hide forever.
-That fucker might be under the delusion he's fighting a fucking entrenched battle, and will go on fighting with all the deep-pocketed resources of an Authority.
+"We need to fucking end this.
+We can't run and hide forever.
+That fucker might be under the delusion he's fighting an entrenched battle, and will go on fighting with all the deep-pocketed resources of an Authority.
 But we have got to get back to work.
-We have no fucking margin that covers operating in these conditions where were constantly some kind of fucked-up prey."
+We have no fucking margin that covers operating in these conditions where we're constantly some kind of fucked-up prey."

 "I have had the same thought.
 And I have an idea we could try --- though I warn you it is extremely unlikely to work."